 What if my medical says I’m not fit or something abnormal is found?

 Don’t worry, we have a team of expert GPs on hand to support our occupation health team.
 We can treat or investigate any issues found during your medical and help to ensure you are in good health to conduct your role.

 Booking your appointment couldn’t be easier, simply click here to book an appointment online or click the button below.

 We would also require you to bring a copy of your ID (driving licence or passport).
 Do bring along any forms you have been asked to have signed by your employer.

-Doctors surgery near me: Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Esher, Guildford, Guy's and St Thomas', Kings Cross, Kingston, Liverpool Street, London Bridge, Manchester Airport, Marylebone, Old Street, Oxford Street, Paddington, Twickenham, Victoria, Wandsworth and Waterloo or you can book a Video Appointment.
+Doctors surgery near me: Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Esher, Guildford, Guy's and St Thomas', Kings Cross, Kingston, Liverpool Street, London Bridge, Manchester, Marylebone, Old Street, Oxford Street, Paddington, Twickenham, Victoria, Wandsworth and Waterloo or you can book a Video Appointment.